- What program options are offered in the Diagnostic Genetic Sciences (DGS) Program?

 - How often during the year do you admit students to Diagnostic Genetic Sciences?

-Admission to all undergraduate programs occurs once a year.
-Students apply during the Spring semester for admission the following Fall semester.
-Late applications to the DGS Program for January admission are accepted on a space available basis.
+Admission to both the undergraduate and certificate programs occurs once per year.
+Late applicants to the DGS Program for fall admission are accepted on a space available basis.

 - Is it possible to be advised prior to admission into the DGS Program?